truong-lv/truong-lv/README.md

 - 👨‍🎓 I'm an Software Technology student at PTIT
 - 👯 I’m looking to collaborate with anyone on any project.
 - 📫 How to reach me: truonglv.2609@gmail.com[](mailto:truonglv.2609@gmail.com)
 - ⚡ Fun fact: I like listening to Electronic and Pop music.
-Listen to me if you´re too at [My music player](https://truong-lv.github.io/player-music/)
+Listen to music with me if you also like at [My_music_player](https://truong-lv.github.io/player-music/)
 ### What I'm focusing on 👨‍💻

 Currently improving my React skills, specially the core foundations of front-end web programming.<br />
-If you´re looking for a Front-end web developer roadmap, take a look at this [Front-end developer roadmap](https://roadmap.sh/frontend).
+If you´re looking for a Front-end web developer roadmap, take a look at this [Front-end_developer_roadmap](https://roadmap.sh/frontend).

 ## 🧰 Technologies and Tools 🛠